mwright-pivotal/nvidia-gpu-operator-package/README.md

 # nvidia-gpu-operator-package

-This is a prototype for packaging Nvidia's GPU operator as a Carvel package to be used with VMwware Tanzu Kubernetes Grid or any Kubernetes distro that has kapp-controller deployed.
+This is a prototype for packaging Nvidia's GPU operator as a Carvel package to be used with VMware Tanzu Kubernetes Grid or any Kubernetes distro that has kapp-controller deployed.

 To learn more about Carvel tools and download, see https://carvel.dev/kapp-controller/docs/v0.34.0/packaging-tutorial/ To learn more about the NVidia GPU operator, see https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/overview.html